electric-sql/electric/docs/api/ddlx.md

 #### Parameters

 - **`column_name`** - you can provide one or more column names that this permission will apply to.
-If you don't give any column names then the grant applies to the whole table
+If you don't give any column names then the grant applies to the whole table.
 - **`table_name`** - the name of an existing electrified table table on which to grant the permission.
 - **`role_name`** - the name of a role that has been assigned to users with an `ELECTRIC ASSIGN` statement.
 Role names are strings enclosed in single quotes.
-For scoped roles this must be in the form `'scope_table:role'`
 - **`scope_path`** - if there is any ambiguity about from where to read the id for the scope that a row belongs to then this can be used to specify it.
 If there is a single foreign key constraint in `table_name` pointing to the `scope_table_name` table then this can be inferred and is not necessary.
 If there is more than one foreign key pointing to the `scope_table_name` table then `scope_path` should be the name of the column in `table_name` to use.
 If there is no foreign key in the table `table_name` pointing directly to the `scope_table_name` table you can specify a path indicating where to find the foreign key by walking through intermediate foreign keys, there is an example below
 - **`check_expression`** - a sql expression that will be evaluated when the permission is used